-Karen Fairly, North Carolina Center for Safer Schools
+Karen Fairly, Executive Director of North Carolina Center for Safer Schools

 "I have met and worked with John on the training we provide at our R.I.S.E seminar series here in North Carolina since 2016.
 He is addressing a difficult and prolific problem in our State and around the country.
 I know him to be thoughtful, careful, professional and even funny.
 His lectures at our trainings routinely receive the highest marks from the participating Administrators, counselors and teachers, and we look forward to his upcoming teachings this summer 2021.
 He has opened my eyes to a challenge in our State for young people that I was not fully aware of, and solving it with grace and care.
 I recommend John’s approach to curb online pornography exposure and the harm it can cause young children."

 "John Van Arnam is a friend and a colleague.
 He has spearheaded a very important effort to protect children from explicit adult material.
 Early exposure to pornography content has several negative effects for children early in their development and later in their lives.
 I have watched as John has unflinchingly advocated for parents, teachers and all grown-ups to enter into thoughtful communication with their children, pupils and charges.
 John is a kind person, who genuinely cares about kids.
 He is offering an important piece of the solution to a challenge that affects every parent and every child in North Carolina."